-Dairy free mashed potatoes are light, fluffy, creamy, buttery, with no dairy products.
-These fluffy spuds are sure to become a classic in your family’s holiday tradition.
+These dairy free mashed potatoes are light, fluffy, creamy, buttery, with no dairy products.
+These fluffy spuds are sure to become a favorite part of your holiday menu.

 What’s your favorite side dish to serve for a holiday meal?